 Nearly 36 million Americans report a loss in hearing.
 Audiology concentrates on identifying, diagnosing, treating, and monitoring hearing concerns and disorders.

-Audiology concentrates on hearing concerns and disorders.
-An audiologist is a specialist in the diagnosis and non-medical treatment of hearing and balance problems.
-Rehabilitation of hearing loss and other hearing conditions can be administered by an Audiologist through fitting of hearing aids and/or assistive listening devices.
-An Audiologist will identify and assess hearing related concerns and problems and find an appropriate solution.
+The Oregon Clinic employes several licensed audiologists: specialists who are trained to diagnose, manage, and/or treat problems relating to hearing and balance.
+Rehabilitation of hearing loss and other hearing conditions can be administered by our audiologists through fitting of hearing aids and/or assistive listening devices.
+Your audiologist will identify and assess your hearing-related concerns and problems and will work with you to find an appropriate solution.

 What Are Audiologists?